jpz4085/BOOTDISK/README.md

 The Tuxera and Paragon NTFS products are supported.

 [^1]: See the Troubleshooting section of [NOTES](https://github.com/jpz4085/BOOTDISK/blob/main/Support/NOTES.md) for help if the terminal is forced closed due to a memory issue.

+[^2]: This is not required when ms-sys is present.

-[^2]: The main script will only warn of missing dependencies needed for UEFI systems.
-Please review the requirements above and install anything else necessary to provide missing functionality for your platform.
+[^3]: The main script will warn of missing dependencies required for basic functionality.
+Review the requirements for your platform and install anything needed to provide missing features.